hermiteu/Quintus-boilerplate/README.md

 Quintus boilerplate
 ===================

 Quintus boilerplate template based on Yeoman's web app template.
-Comes with HTML5 Boilerplate, Sass & Susy, compass sprites, LiveReload, optional Coffeescript.
+Comes with HTML5 Boilerplate and these things (all optional):

++ Sass & Susy
++ Jade
++ Compass sprites
++ LiveReload
++ Coffeescript

+This is what the Yeoman Quintus Generator will generate.
+The generator isn't finished yet.
+See Notes at the bottom.

 Getting started
 ---------------